sguo1123/DiscordClassAssistant/README.md

 Open `config.ini` with a text editor such as notepad, notepad++, etc.

-On download, lines 9-11 should look like:
+On download, the file should look like:
 ```ini
 [DEFAULT]
 Token = your_bot_token_here